oldpig123/conformance_test_for_NFs_in_5GC/README.md

 ## Key Features

 - **Automated Knowledge Graph Construction**: Parses 3GPP `.docx` files to build a graph of telecom entities and their relationships.
+- **Diagram-Centric Pipeline**: A new pipeline that prioritizes extracting information from sequence diagrams for a more accurate and robust knowledge graph.
 - **LLM-Powered Extraction**: Leverages Large Language Models for complex tasks like procedure identification, entity extraction, and relationship discovery.
 - **Rich Entity Model**: Extracts a variety of 3GPP-specific entities, including:
     - `Procedure`